The Importance of Being Earnest

 Propriety, society, family ties, love, and the perfection of cucumber sandwiches all hilariously combine in Oscar Wilde’s great comedy of manners.
-Tony nominee Michael Cumpsty, most recently seen on the Two River stage as King Henry in The Lion in Winter, steps behind the scenes to direct this classic satire of British Victorian society.
+Tony nominee Michael Cumpsty, most recently seen on the Two River stage as King Henry in The Lion in Winter, will step behind the scenes to direct this classic satire of British Victorian society.

 Randy Danson was most recently seen in New York City in the Signature Theatre production of Suzan-Lori Parks’s play Venus.
 Prior to that, she performed in Sam Hunter’s play Lewiston at Long Wharf Theatre.
 Some roles over the years have included Paulina in The Winter’s Tale, Shen Teh/ Shui Ta in The Good Person of Szechuan (Helen Hayes Award winner), Vivian in Wit (Barrymore Award winner), Madame Morrible in Wicked (National Tour and Broadway), Clytemnestra in The Oresteia, Arkadina in The Seagull, ensemble in Caryl Churchill’s Love and Information and, more recently, the rapacious demon, Tumacho, in the cowboy musical of the same name.
 She has made guest appearances in some episodic television programs such as Law & Order and Power.
 She played Mary, Lazarus’s sister, in Martin Scorsese’s The Last Temptation of Christ.
 She was given an Obie Award for Sustained Excellence of Performance in 1992.